kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     //
     // A CORS-safelisted response header is an HTTP header in a CORS response
     // that it is considered safe to expose to the client scripts.
-    // The CORS-safelisted response headers includes the following headers:
+    // The CORS-safelisted response headers include the following headers:
     // `Cache-Control`
     // `Content-Language`
     // `Content-Length`